-Property and Casualty insurers must also be mindful of significant regulatory changes that will occur in 2013 and beyond.
+Property and Casualty insurers must also be mindful of significant regulatory changes that occurred in 2013 and beyond.
 Overall, regulatory changes will attempt to improve capital management and allocation regarding product mix and geographic presence.

-Solvency II, regarding capital adequacy, is scheduled to go into effect January 1st, 2014.
+Solvency II, regarding capital adequacy, went into effect January 1st, 2014.
 It will be necessary to review and refine capital management strategies in order to be Solvency II compliant.
 Through the year, companies must finalize the testing and integration of Solvency II systems.
 These costs will have an effect on income statements, and companies must be prepared to speak to concerns from their stakeholders.
 Some European countries will also be requesting companies to supply their Solvency II capital positions throughout the year.

 Likewise, the NAIC Solvency Modernization Initiative (SMI) and Own Risk Solvency Assessment (ORSA) seek improve capital adequacy for companies operation in the USA.
-Issues and projects which remain to be completed by SMI include changes regarding Capital requirements, Governance and Risk Management, Group Supervision, Statutory Accounting and Financial Reporting, and Reinsurance.
+Issues and projects which remain to be completed by SMI include changes regarding Capital requirements, Governance and Risk Management, Group Supervision, Statutory Accounting and Financial

+Reporting, and Reinsurance.
 The Risk Management and Own Risk and Solvency Assessment Model Act was adopted in September of 2012.
-Changes to the ORSA Guidance Manual are expected to be enacted in 2013, with full implementation of ORSA among the states is anticipated in 2015.
+Changes to the ORSA Guidance Manual started to enact in 2013, with full implementation of ORSA among the states is anticipated in 2015.